julelang/manual/src/std/io.md

 ```
 Implements the basic WriteRune method\.

-It should write rune and return written count without throwing exceptional if success\.
-If write failed, should throw exceptional\.
+It should write rune and return written count without throwing error if success\.
+If write failed, should throw error\.

 The return count may be based on bytes or runes by implementation\.
 For example, for bytes, it may return count of written bytes, or for runes returns one for a single rune\.
 It should be documented by the implementation\.

-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## Closer
 ```jule